mmmuscus/Shadow-Functions-Engine/README.md

 * **right:** This is true if the player is looking right.
 * **left:** This is true if the player is looking left.

 **Notes:** Out of the four last bools one is always true, and up to two can be true at once, however theese two can not be contradictory for example: up and down.
-This structure is not recommended to be altered.
+The col and row coordinates are coordinates of cells, this should not be confued with coordinates of points!
+Details about the difference between cell and point coordinates can be found [here](#2232-further-ramblings-about-the-coordinate-system).
 ### 3.2.2. map
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp